Whatsapp Icon

 Complementary Therapies

-Complementary therapies aim to improve quality of life, reduce side effects of standard treatments, and promote overall health.
+Complementary therapies aim to improve the quality of life, reduce the side effects of standard treatments, and promote overall health.
 They do not cure cancer but are used alongside standard treatments.
 Examples include:

-• Acupuncture: May help alleviate pain and symptoms such as nausea.
+• Acupuncture: This may help alleviate pain and symptoms such as nausea.

 • Nutritional Support: A balanced diet can help manage treatment side effects and promote recovery.